ple1n/awesome/philosophy.md

 Consider an existing system with bad intention origins, how do you expect good behaving (such as morally good) intention origins to arise?
 The corrupt people in power would prevent that, _by tautology_.
 It's therefore a prerequisite that a system have benign intention origins, rather than what most current political theoriests try to do, ie, endlessly analyzing mechanisms and consider politics to be a science of mechanisms, ignoring the persistance, and precedence, the causal importance of intention origins.

+## Abstract algebra of power

+> Politics and economy

+Following the method of abstract algebra, lets define some axiomatic elements of the algebra

+- Absolute Money, as a form of power that has no strings attached.
+- Will, any kind of intention that is powerless without money.
+    - There is conflict, between wills.
+- Absolute violence is conceptualized as an extreme form of power where the outcome of event _A_ is forcefully made by some will against other will.
+    - The violence can come from nature, state, or regular people.
+    - Money is a stateful construct upon this notion, which faciliates the theory.
+- Willed Money.
+Role powers in institutions, legal powers, academic, corporate credentials, status.
+The acquirement of such money and exercising their power requires conformity to a specific will.
+    - Legal money, which is a common form of willed money, close enough to absolute money, but mainly subject to taxation and various fees.
+    - Property is what a free will can dispose of, with total sovereignty.
+        - Asset is a form of property that generates money, where in its purest form, pure asset.
+Pure asset generates money without the owner conforming to any other will such as in the way of labouring.
+        - Inalienable property, those things that are tied to free will, for all practical purposes, such as looks and intellect, which can not be directly traded yet.
+- Gains, defined as a function over a particular will.
+Absolute money produces equal, net gains for every free will, by tautology.
+This gives absolute money a special conceptual status of _pure utility_
+- Loss is defined as negative gains.

+The willed money, is hence, a 'linear combination' of the former two algebraic constructs.

+Under this framework, only the net profit of a corporate, or disposable income of a person can count as 'legal money', as the rest of money is subject to will of clients, not of their own, having strings attached.

+The modern system has a vast collection of willed money, each serving a different goal.

+Out of all kinds of willed money, legal money, aka currency, is most liquid, easily tradeded due to their structural simplicity.
+Different kinds of money are interexchanged which is enabled by a matter of configuration of current reality.

 # Null hypothesis on the nature of conscious identtiy

 There is a stance that I have been having that is analogous to the null hypothesis, but applied in the realm of _personal philosophy_, as in the philosphy of dealing with one's own outlook on life and personal identity.